 Construction start date is currently pending.

-Track this project on the White House Office of Management and Budget’s Dashboard website for priority Federal infrastructure proejcts across the country; click on the Water Conservation and Delivery link.
+Track this project on the White House Office of Management and Budget’s Dashboard website for priority Federal infrastructure projects across the country; click on the Water Conservation and Delivery link.

 Click here to go directly to this project on the Dashboard